ResByte/tracker/README.md

 ## Warnings
 * Compiler should support c++11.
-* Tested only on Unix/Linux systems
+* Tested only on Linux systems

+## Performance

+Tracker parameters are fixed as in the paper.
+Using only translation based tracker, performance is not upto mark.
+Tracker tracks robustly for initial few frames but after recieving distorted images, tracker loses the object and only in last few frames tracker is able to track given object again.

 ## TODO